hssn-20/project-proposal-template/README.md

 | Caduceus                          | 30M        | [Human Refrence Genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/)               | 3.1B         | 131k           | Larger dataset + Longer context windows + Multispecie | [kuleshov-group/caduceus](https://github.com/kuleshov-group/caduceus?tab=readme-ov-file)                       | [https://huggingface.co/collections/kuleshov-group/caduceus-65dcb89b4f54e416ef61c350](https://huggingface.co/collections/kuleshov-group/caduceus-65dcb89b4f54e416ef61c350) | [kuleshov-group/caduceus](https://huggingface.co/collections/kuleshov-group/caduceus-65dcb89b4f54e416ef61c350) | [kuleshov-group/caduceus](https://huggingface.co/collections/kuleshov-group/caduceus-65dcb89b4f54e416ef61c350) |

 The project is different because the models trained will be both of a different scale and scope.
-- Scope - The models will be trained on a large variety of species unlike most current models which are either trained on humans or a limited range of species.
+- Scope - The models will be: trained on a large variety of species unlike most current models which are either trained on humans or a limited range of species, test a variety of loss functions and compare different model architectures.
 - Scale - There are currently no models trained on context windows above 1M+.
-This project will be the first foundational model capable of generating full genomes.
+This project will create the first foundational model capable of generating full genomes.

 To validate the thesis that scaling of context size improves model results, we [tested](https://huggingface.co/spaces/Hack90/context_and_viral_dna_models) a range of context windows and their effect on results.
 The results indicate potential for gains from increased context windows.